courselabs/dev/labs/git-github/README.md

 ls
 ```

-> This is your home directory; we'll create a new folder for this lab:
+> This is your home directory; the listing will show Documents etc.

+Create a new folder for this lab:

 ```
-mkdir new-project
+mkdir -p Documents/new-project

-cd new-project
+cd Documents/new-project

-notepad ./readme.txt
 ```

-This will open Notepad with a message about creating a new file - click _OK_

 Write some text in the file:

 ```
-version 1
-text
+echo 'first line' > readme.txt
 ```

-And save it.

 In the terminal you can read the file with a command: